 We are excited to accept transfer students into the George Fox University's Computer Science and Information Systems programs.
 While transferring schools can be a bit tricky, we are hopeful that you will find the following information helpful to assist with your transfer.

 Computer Science and Information Systems courses are made of two very important and complementary components: theory and language implementation.
 Most colleges and universities teach very similar theory, however their implementation language may be very different.
-Due to this uniqueness, it is imperative that students wishing to join us their junior year have both the proper theory and a solid working knowledge of our primary implementation language which is currently Java.
+Due to this uniqueness, it is imperative that students wishing to join us their Sophomore or Junior year have both the proper theory and a solid working knowledge of our primary implementation language which is currently Java.

-Students wishing to take the introduction to Computer Science sequence at a community college and then transfer in to our department may need to prepare them themselves by taking additional Java language classes if their introduction to Computer Science sequence will be taught using another programming language.
+Students wishing to take the introduction to Computer Science sequence at a community college and then transfer in to our department may need to prepare themselves by taking additional Java language classes if their introduction to Computer Science sequence will be taught using another programming language.

 For transfer students coming from an Oregon Community College, in order to satisfy the requirements for our two introductory courses: CSIS 201 & CSIS 202, you must complete the following: